Animals United: Production

-The film was produced by German company Constantin Film.
-The film was animated in German, and dubbed by both British and New York voice actors into the English-language.
+The film's production began on 22 November 2008 and ended on 22 June 2010; animation was provided by the Hannover-based studio Ambient Entertainment using Autodesk-owned software.
+The film had over 1.5 million viewers in German cinemas.
+There were over 5 million visitors across Europe, including more than a million in France.
+It grossed over $50 million worldwide.

 Release

-Animals United was released in theaters on October 7, 2010, in Germany.
+Animals United was released in theaters on 7 October 2010 in Germany.

 Home media

-This film was released on Blu-ray and DVD in the US in 2012 by Arc Entertainment.
-A Blu-ray 3D release in North America has not been announced yet.
+This film was released on Blu-ray and DVD in the US on 3 April 2012 in Walmart, and elsewhere on 5 June, by Arc Entertainment.

 Reception

-Reviews for the film were generally unfavourable, with the aggregation website Rotten Tomatoes reporting that 25% of critics have given the film a positive review, with an average rating 3.8 out of 10.
+Reviews for the film were generally unfavourable, with the aggregation website Rotten Tomatoes reporting that 25% of eight critics have given the film a positive review, with an average rating 3.8 out of 10.
 A review in The Hollywood Reporter described the film as a "bombastic CGI-effort that aims at the big leagues, but preaches too much while entertaining too little to unite internationally."

 Soundtrack

 The soundtrack album for the film was composed by David Newman.
 It features songs performed by various artists, including Naturally 7, Charles Trénet and Xavier Naidoo.
 It was released on 7 December 2010 in Germany through Königskinder Music in CD and digital download formats, and is also available on iTunes.